Constraints on dark matter self-interaction from galactic core size: Conclusion

 \paragraph*{Acknowledgements\,:}

 The authors would like to thank Somnath Bharadwaj, Nishikanta Khandai, Tarak Nath Maity, Avik Banerjee and Debajit Bose for the helpful discussions and useful comments.
 TSR acknowledges the hospitality of ICTP, Trieste under their associateship program towards the completion of this project.
 SS acknowledges the University Grants Commission (UGC) of the Government of India for providing financial assistance through Senior Research Fellowship (SRF) with reference ID: 522157.
-We acknowledge National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Shakti’ at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
+AKS acknowledges the support of the Israel Science Foundation (grant no. 255/18).
+The authors also acknowledge the National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Shakti’ at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.

 \FloatBarrier